Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Computational Experiments

-Figure \ref{fig:Results 103_2D_homo_p} presents the ground truth (FEM solutions) and the PiNN's predictions for the pressure field, velocity field in the $x$ direction, total velocity field, and flow streamlines for the homogeneous porous medium.
-The point-wise error is also shown for all the fields, which shows a good agreement between PiNN and FEM solutions.
-Figure \ref{fig:homogen_C_results} shows the same comparison, but for the concentration field at $t = 1.00~s$.
-The point-wise error again shows a considerable agreement between the PiNN's prediction and the FEM solution yielding $MSE = 0.24 \times 10^{-6}$.
-These results imply that a PiNN can simultaneously solve for the pressure and solute concentration fields in a 2D homogeneous porous medium with a high accuracy.
-The following section explores the application of PiNN to solve the problem of solute transport in a heterogeneous porous medium.
+Figure \ref{fig:Results 103_2D_homo_p} depicts a comparison between ground truth (FEM solutions) and PiNN's predictions, with \textit{sin} activation function, for the pressure field, the velocity field in the $x$ direction, the total velocity field, and the flow streamlines in a homogeneous porous medium.
+The absolute point error is also displayed for all fields, indicating good agreement between PiNN and FEM solutions.
+Figure \ref{fig:Results 103_2D_homo_p} also demonstrates the comparison between the PiNN's prediction and FEM solution for the concentration field at $t=1.00s$.
+The absolute point error indicates the agreement between both solutions.
+The results reported in Table \ref{tab:my-tableCase3} reveal that the PiNN with \textit{sin} activation function is almost an order of magnitude more accurate than its counterpart (the PiNN with \textit{tan} activation function), while its training time is reduced by 78\%.
+Furthermore, the faster convergence of PiNN with the \textit{sin} activation function is noticeable in the total loss plot versus iteration, as illustrated in Fig.~\ref{fig:Results 103_2D_homo_p}.
+Based on these results, it can be inferred that the proposed PiNN is capable of simultaneously solving for the pressure and solute concentration fields in a 2D homogeneous porous medium with high accuracy.
+The next section of the study explores the application of PiNN and the benefit of using a periodic activation function to solve a more complex problem of solute transport imposed by permeability heterogeneity in porous media.